gebhartn/save-graphql/README.md

   todos     Todo[]
 }
 ```

-*NOTE: Windows users may not be able to use the Make utils, if that is the case you can just run the commands found inside of the [utils directory](./prisma/utils) and replace the environment values with hard coded values.

 7. Run `yarn generate` to generate the client smart module
 8. Run `yarn start:dev` to fire up the server